quartzjer/JCOR/json_constrained_notation.md

 The resulting decoded byte string must be introspected to see if it begins with a JSON structure byte of '{' or '['.
 It is then round-trip tested as a possible JSON object/array to be encoded more efficiently into a CBOR data item instead of a byte string (this pattern is common in JOSE).

-# References
+# Reference Sets

-* The Constrained JSON tag is followed by an array who's second item identifies the references used in the data, it is either the references id or an array that defines an inline set of references.
+* The Constrained JSON tag is followed by an array who's second item identifies the Reference Set used in the data, it is either the id value or an array that defines an inline Reference Set.
-* References are themselves identified with unique integer ids that must have a known mapping for apps using them, a registry will be created to assign the integer ids to public well-known dictionaries.
+* Reference Sets are themselves identified with unique integer ids that must have a known mapping for apps using them, a registry will be created to assign the integer ids to public well-known reference sets.
 * A references definition is itself encoded as a JSCN array where the first value is the references id followed by all of the UTF-8 string keys, their position in the array is the byte value they are replaced with.
-* References may be combined when its JSCN definition also contains another references id, any byte strings in the definition array are then replaced with the key from the given references.
+* Reference Sets may be combined when its JSCN definition also contains another Reference Set id, any byte strings in the definition array are then replaced with the key from the given references.
 * Any JSON UTF-8 strings (keys or values) are first checked against all active references (if any) for possible replacement, any replacement is always a CBOR byte string (type 2) of length 1, the single byte represents the index value of the key in the references array from 1-255, value 0 and byte lengths >1 are currently reserved.
 * When generating any JSON values from CBOR and a CBOR byte string (type 2) is encountered the single byte value must match the array offset of the active references to be used as the replacement for that byte string.